TheSaneCynic/esohman.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal Website of Emily Öhman"
+title: "Academic Website of Emily Öhman"
-excerpt: "Personal website of Emily Öhman containing information on publications, teaching, and research interests."
+excerpt: "Academic website of Emily Öhman containing information on publications, teaching, and research interests."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is the personal website of Emily Öhman.
+On this website you will find an overview of my academic activities, including lists and links to publications, talks, software, datasets, and other resources.

-Research Interests
+### Research Interests
 ======
 Digital Humanities
 Language Technology